arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures35.md

 There is a new HTTP API for transactions.
 This API allows clients to add operations to a transaction in a streaming fashion.
 A transaction can consist of a series of supported transactional operations, followed by a commit or abort command.
-This allows clients to construct larger transactions in a more efficent way then with the JavaScript based transactions.
+This allows clients to construct larger transactions in a more efficent way than with JavaScript-based transactions.

 Note that this requires client applications to abort transactions which are no longer necessary.
-Otherwise resources and locks acquired by the transactions will hang around until the server decides to garbage collect them.
+Otherwise resources and locks acquired by the transactions will hang around until the server decides to garbage-collect them.

 Web interface